 These 100% cache misses are caused by insufficient cache line capacity miss.
 Hence, this loop should be cache-optimized to avoid suboptimal loop traversal in the cache.
-Here, cache optimizations for this particular loop traversal order would also include reordering matrix elements.
+Here, possible cache optimizations for this particular loop traversal order also include reordering matrix elements, which is sufficient here.
 But that does not work if the program accesses the data in different ways in other parts of the program unless the compiler copies the matrix before.
 Thus, loop traversal optimization usually makes more sense.